GauravS11112003/Route-Optimization-Shipt-/README.md

 You should see:
 ```
+✓ Loaded .env file successfully
+✓ OpenRouteService API Key loaded (120 chars)
 🚀 Shipt Route Optimizer Backend starting on :8080
 ```

+**Note:** If you see "⚠ WARNING: OPENROUTE_API_KEY not found", the .env file wasn't loaded.
+Real routing will fallback to straight lines.

 #### 4️⃣ Start the Frontend (Port 5173)